 "I wish there was a way at the end [of the Convening] where you could leave the last couple of sessions if you weren't selected for an Investor's Convening conversation.
 It kind of felt like you were on left out at the playground.
 That last piece was kind of awkward and off putting for those people who had not been selected for a conversation with an investor.
-I think if that could have been done privately in some way, or behind the "I want to say that those presentationsalmost every single one of them gave me hope.
+I think if that could have been done privately in some way, or behind the scenes and not so publicly, I think that would have been better.
+Or, during the time that we were all hanging out on Zoom there was actual content so that people didn't notice if some folks were coming in and out."

+"I want to say that those presentationsalmost every single one of them gave me hope.
 As an Appalachian and somebody who works in the region, you have to have that spark plug in the community- taking the project and working really hard.
 It definitely came through on both the presentations and the videos."